PramodValavala-MSFT/architecture-center/docs/cloud-adoption/governance/design-guides/overview.md

 | IT budget                                  | Single IT budget                                                                                        | Budget allocated across business units                                                                         |
 | IT investments                             | Capital expense (CapEx)-driven investments are planned yearly and usually cover only basic maintenance. | CapEx-driven investments are planned yearly and often include maintenance and a refresh cycle of 3 to 5 years. |

-## Current State before adopting cloud governance
+### Current state before adopting cloud governance

 |                                             | Small-to-medium enterprise                                                                               | Large enterprise                                                                                                          |
 |---------------------------------------------|----------------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------|